 If a staff member needs a vehicle for official school business, he/she is to fill out a transportation request, which is available in the office.
-This request should be completed in advance as far as practical of the day the vehicle is needed
+This request should be completed at least ten (10) days in advance of the day the vehicle is needed.
 The completed transportation form then needs to be submitted to the building principal for approval.
 In your request, include the destination, departure and expected return time, the nature of the trip and the number of students riding and whether a substitute is needed.
-The driver will not not use a cell phone for any purpose while the school vehicle is moving, except in the case of an emergency.
+The driver will not be on any cell phone talking, texting or reading while the school vehicle is moving.
 Students under the age of 14 are prohibited by law from riding in the front seat.
-The driver and all passengers will be wearing their seatbelts properly before the van, car or pick up will be driven.
+The driver and all passengers will be wearing their seatbelts properly before the car, van or pickup will be driven.